gardenlinux/gardenlinux/tests/README.md

-    pull-platform-test-gcp                  Pull the platform test image for gcp pull-platform-test-kvm                  Pull the platform test image for kvm pull-platform-test-openstack            Pull the platform test image for openstack build-platform-test-ali                 Build the platform test image for ali build-platform-test-aws                 Build the platform test image for aws build-platform-test-azure               Build the platform test image for azure
+    pull-platform-test-gcp                  Pull the platform test image for gcp pull-platform-test-kvm                  Pull the platform test image for kvm pull-platform-test-openstack            Pull the platform test image for openstack pull-platform-test-tofu                 Pull the platform test image for tofu build-platform-test-ali                 Build the platform test image for ali build-platform-test-aws                 Build the platform test image for aws build-platform-test-azure               Build the platform test image for azure